 The Zwift “run” app uses FTMS to communicate with your treadmill.
 Zwift is able to read the speed, and heart rate data from the treadmill (not the incline), and Zwift does not (officially) control the treadmill at all.
 You can read more about Zwift’s limitations here.

 There are workouts and training plans to choose from in the Zwift app, but they will not adjust your treadmill speed/incline for you.
 You will need to do this manually as you run.
-However, you cannot currently create your own workouts on the run option of Zwift (like you can with Noblepro Go).
+However, you cannot currently create your own workouts on the run option of Zwift (but, you can with apps like Kinni).

-Therefore, we recommend Zwift is best used alongside your NoblePro treadmill as an activity tracker, and a fun and motivational virtual environment.
+Therefore, Zwift is best used alongside your NoblePro treadmill as an activity tracker, and a fun and motivational virtual environment.

 How do Zwift and NoblePro treadmills work together?

-On the Zwift platform, you can run in a variety of different virtual worlds once you have connected your NoblePro treadmill using Bluetooth from the comfort of your own home.
+On the Zwift platform, you can run in a variety of different virtual worlds once you have connected your NoblePro treadmill to your chosen app using Bluetooth from the comfort of your own home.
 There are a bunch of options to choose from when you decide where you want to explore: